If you’re running a WooCommerce store, then allowing users to search by SKUs is a great way to help customers find the right products.

 This is valuable data, adding which can make it much easier for your customers to find the products they’re looking for.

 But, there is a problem.
-WordPress doesn’t consider custom fields when performing a search.
+WordPress doesn’t consider custom fields when performing a search by default.

 Thankfully, you can handle this issue with a couple of clicks.